IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 In some cases this profile has defined a minimally-populated AuditEvent that is focused on recording identifiers with no descriptive or replication.
 The minimally-populated AuditEvent helps preserve privacy of the data, actors, and events recorded in the AuditEvent.
 The minimally-populated AuditEvent is expected to be used by an audit log using agent that has knowledge of the source material for these identifiers, and has access rights to use those source materials.
 For example, recording a Practitioner id, without recording the Practitioner name or other elements recorded in the Practitioner resource; where audit log analysis would use an organization directory where that identitifier can be looked up to find the full details of the Practitioner.

 <div markdown="1" class="stu-note">
-TODO: Should a minimally populated or maximum populated AuditEvent have a defiend .meta.security so as to be more able to be access controlled at the Audit Consumer API?
+TODO: Should a minimally populated or maximum populated AuditEvent have a defined .meta.security so as to be more able to be access controlled at the Audit Consumer API?
 </div>

 ## 1:52.6 BasicAudit Cross-Profile Considerations